JayCordDev/Jays-Assistant/.github/CONTRIBUTING.md

 ## Rewards

-All contributors will get a fancy role on JayCord named ` Github Contributor ` to show off (not flex literally but you get the idea).
+All contributors will get a fancy role on JayCord to show off (not flex literally but you get the idea).

 Members with this role get exclusive access to development channels and a bunch more.